Linear Clique-Width for Hereditary Classes of Cographs: The Other Half of Theorem

-We claim that the number of \emph{distinct} classes of the form $\U_G^+$ and $\U_G^-$ (and thus also of the form $\U_G$) is finite.
-Suppose to the contrary that there are infinitely many distinct classes $\U_{G_1}^+,\U_{G_2}^+,\dots$ (the same argument holds for classes of the form $\U_G^-$).
+We first claim that the number of \emph{distinct} classes of the form $\U_G^+$ is finite.
+Suppose to the contrary that there are infinitely many distinct classes $\U_{G_1}^+,\U_{G_2}^+,\dots$.
 By Theorem~\ref{thm-wqo-folklore} (c), the sequence $G_1$, $G_2$, $\dots$ contains an infinite ascending sequence $G_{i_1}$, $G_{i_2}$, $\dots$.
 Our observation above then shows that

 This, however, contradicts the descending chain condition (Theorem~\ref{thm-wqo-folklore} (d)).
+Thus there are only finitely many distinct classes $\U_G^+$, and from this we can conclude that there are also only finitely many distinct classes $\U_G^-$ (since there is at most one such class for every class $\U_G^+$).
 Thus we have established that there are only finitely many distinct classes $\U_G$, so there is a finite set $S\subseteq\C$ such that every class $\U_G$ (with $G\in\C$) is of the form $\U_H$ for some $H\in S$.

 Define

 As each $\U_G$ is a proper subclass of $\C$ and $\C$ is atomic, we know that $\U$ is also a proper subclass of $\C$.
 We claim that every disconnected graph in $\C$ has a connected component contained in $\U$.
 To see this, consider a disconnected graph $A\cup B\in\C$.
 By definition, $A\in\U_B^+$ and $B\in\U_A^+$, so we are done unless both $\U_A^+$ and $\U_B^+$ are equal to $\C$.
 In this case we see that $\U_A=\U_A^-$ and the disjoint union of $B$ with every graph in $\C$ lies in $\C$, so $B\in\U_A$, as desired.